babaissarkar/ssplot/README.md

 2. `cd` into the cloned directory and run `ant`.
 It will build everything and put the generated jar file into the jar directory.
 3. You can run the generated `SSPlot.jar` file using the command `java -cp /usr/share/java/commons-math3.jar:jar/SSPlot.jar math.plot.PlotterFrame`, assuming the library is located in `/usr/share/java`.
 (Or using `./ssplot`)

-# Installation of Apache Math library
+# Manual Installation of Apache Math library
 If you decide to use the newer `SSPlot.jar` with experimental 3d support, you will need to install the Apache Commons Math library in your java CLASSPATH.
 As given in the **Compilation** section, if your Apache Commons Math library is installed in `/usr/share/java`, you can either run SSPlot with,

     java -cp /usr/share/java/commons-math3.jar:jar/SSPlot.jar math.plot.PlotterFrame